We work closely with our nonprofit partners to help them grow their endowments and generate a reliable revenue stream.

 Benefits of Endowment Partnership

-Dozens of area nonprofits partner with our foundation on their Agency Endowments because it enables them to:
+Dozens of area nonprofits partner with our foundation on their NPO Endowments because it enables them to:

-- Realize the security of placing their financial assets with investment professionals who have secured and grown endowment funds for more than 30 years;
+- Realize the security of placing their financial assets with world-class investment professionals, Brown Brothers Harriman;

 - Take advantage of Our Investment Strategies, which consist of a proven, diversified, asset-allocation approach;